ardinor/budget/README.md

 The early stages of a budgeting site writing with Django.

-**NB**./ Development is taking placing in Python 3, not currently tested under Python 2.
+**NB.** Development is taking placing in Python 3, not currently tested under Python 2.

 TO DO
 -------------------------